b3-competition/nextdo-api-user-service/docs/auth-api.md

 ## Notes for Frontend Developers

+- **CRITICAL**: Always use HTTPS in production to protect sensitive data
 - Always include `Content-Type: application/json` in request headers
 - Store `accessToken` securely (consider using httpOnly cookies)
 - Implement token refresh logic using `refreshToken`
 - Handle authentication errors gracefully
 - The `expiresIn` field indicates token lifetime in seconds
 - Use the `/verify-token` endpoint to check token validity before making requests
+- Passwords are sent as plaintext (protected by HTTPS/TLS)